smart-data-models/dataModel.GBFS/station_status/doc/spec.md

                 description: 'Is the station accepting vehicle returns?'
                 type: boolean
               last_reported:
-                description: 'The last time this station reported its status to the operator''s backend in POSIX time.'
+                description: The last time this station reported its status to the operator's backend in POSIX time.
                 minimum: 1450155600
                 type: number
               num_bikes_available:
-                description: 'Number of vehicles of any type physically available for rental at the station.'
+                description: Number of vehicles of any type physically available for rental at the station.
                 minimum: 0
                 type: number
               num_bikes_disabled:
-                description: 'Number of disabled vehicles of any type at the station.'
+                description: Number of disabled vehicles of any type at the station.
                 minimum: 0
                 type: number
               num_docks_available:
-                description: 'Number of functional docks physically at the station.'
+                description: Number of functional docks physically at the station.
                 minimum: 0
                 type: number
               num_docks_disabled:
-                description: 'Number of empty but disabled docks at the station.'
+                description: Number of empty but disabled docks at the station.
                 minimum: 0
                 type: number
               station_id:
-                description: 'Identifier of a station.'
+                description: Identifier of a station.
                 type: string
               vehicle_docks_available:
                 dependencies:
                   vehicle_docks_available:
                     - vehicle_type_ids
                     - count
-                description: 'Object displaying available docks by vehicle type (added in v2.1-RC).'
+                description: Object displaying available docks by vehicle type (added in v2.1-RC).
                 items:
                   properties:
                     count:
-                      description: 'A number representing the total number of available docks for the defined vehicle type (added in v2.1-RC).'
+                      description: A number representing the total number of available docks for the defined vehicle type (added in v2.1-RC).
                       minimum: 0
                       type: number
                     vehicle_type_ids:
-                      description: 'An array of strings where each string represents a vehicle_type_id that is able to use a particular type of dock at the station (added in v2.1-RC).'
+                      description: An array of strings where each string represents a vehicle_type_id that is able to use a particular type of dock at the station (added in v2.1-RC).
                       items:
                         type: string
                       type: array
                   type: object
                 type: array
               vehicles:
-                description: 'Array of objects containing data about a specific vehicle that is present at the docking station (added in v2.1-RC).'
+                description: Array of objects containing data about a specific vehicle that is present at the docking station (added in v2.1-RC).
                 items:
                   properties:
                     bike_id:
-                      description: 'Rotated identifier of a vehicle (added in v2.1-RC).'
+                      description: Rotated identifier of a vehicle (added in v2.1-RC).
                       type: string
                     current_range_meters:
-                      description: 'The furthest distance in meters that the vehicle can travel without recharging or refueling with the vehicle''s current charge or fuel (added in v2.1-RC).'
+                      description: The furthest distance in meters that the vehicle can travel without recharging or refueling with the vehicle's current charge or fuel (added in v2.1-RC).
                       minimum: 0
                       type: number
                     is_disabled: